Ilona Zrínyi

 Countess Ilona Zrínyi (Croatian: Jelena Zrinska, Hungarian: Zrínyi Ilona) (1643, Ozalj – 18 February 1703, Izmit) was a noblewoman and heroine.
 She was one of the last surviving members of the Croatian-Hungarian Zrinski/Zrínyi noble family.
 She was the daughter of Petar Zrinski, Ban (viceroy) of Croatia, the niece of both Miklós Zrínyi and Fran Krsto Frankopan and the wife of Francis Rákóczi I and Imre Thököly, as well as the mother of Francis Rákóczi II.
 She is remembered in history for her Defense of Palanok Castle against the Imperial army in 1685-1688, an act for which she was regarded a heroine in Hungary.

 Life

 Early years and family

 Ilona was born Ilona Zrínyi in Ozalj, present day Croatia.
-She was the eldest child of Croatian Ban, Peter Zrinyi, and his wife Katarina Zrinyi née Frankopan, a Croatian poet.
+She was the eldest child of Croatian Ban, Peter Zrinski, and his wife Katarina Zrinska née Frankopan, a Croatian poet.
 Later her parents had two daughters, Judita Petronila (1652-1699), and Aurora Veronika (1658-1735), as well as a son, Ivan Antun (1651-1703).
 Ilona and her siblings were the last generation of descendants of the once-powerful Zrinski family.

 From her childhood, she was known for her beauty and good education.
 There is little information on her schooling; it is known though that she acquired a high level of knowledge within her family, not only from her father and mother, Croatian writers and erudite persons but from her uncle Nikola VII Zrinski as well.